Prajval143/Management_System_For_Vendors/README.md

 # After creating user to get access token
-    - Use API Testing Tool like POSTMAN and URL "http://127.0.0.1:8000/api/api-token-auth/" also provide username and password in json e.g. { "username":"superuser","password":"superuser" } to get the token.
+    - Use API Testing Tool like POSTMAN with URL POST "/api/api-token-auth/" and also provide username and password in json . e.g. { "username":"superuser","password":"superuser" } to get the token.
     - Once Token is created or received provide it to HEADER with key as Authorization (e.g. key : Authorization) and value as token <received-token>